bkiefer/srgs2xml/README.md

 - the private attribute to prevent external rule access does not lead to rejection
 - weights and probabilities are currently not handled by the parser

-# Extensions in String Matching: Regular Expressions
+# Extensions in String Matching

 If a token string starts with `$$`, the rest of the token is interpreted as Java regular expression, and input tokens will be matched against this token using Jva's regular expression matching implementation.

-The special `$GARBAGE` token is implemented as specified in the standard, in fact, it behaves like putting in a `"$$.*"<0->"`, but since the parsers in this implementation always do exhaustive parsing, it's use is somewhat discouraged, since a single `$GARBAGE` will match every token right to it.
-Therefore, a special token `$JUNK` has been added that will match exactly one nonempty token, like `"$$.*"`.
+The special `$GARBAGE` token is implemented as specified in the standard, in fact, it behaves like putting in a `"$$.*"<0->`, but since the parsers in this implementation always do exhaustive parsing, its use is discouraged, since a single `$GARBAGE` will match every token right of it.
+Therefore, a special token `$JUNK` has been added that will match exactly one token, like `"$$.*"`.

 # Extensions in the Semantic Interpretation